George Supreeth

 1. Org mode is an outliner, and a heading is a item in an outline↩︎

 4. You can add as much text as you like under a heading.
-It can be running prose, bulleted lists, check boxes… ↩︎
+It can be running prose, bulleted lists, check boxes, code blocks.
+Novelists write entire books in a single Org mode file, with headings for each chapter. ↩︎

 #Emacs